tthsqe12/flint2/doc/source/nmod_mpoly_factor.rst

 .. type:: nmod_mpoly_factor_struct

-    A struct for holding a factored integer polynomial.
+    A struct for holding a factored polynomial.
 There is a single constant and a product of bases to corresponding exponents.

-.. type:: nmod_mpoly_ctx_t
+.. type:: nmod_mpoly_factor_t

     An array of length 1 of ``nmod_mpoly_factor_struct``.